z0on/RDA-forest/README.md

 ### Installation

-The RDA-forest functions come in the form of an R package, `RDAforest_[version number].tar.gz`.
+The RDA-forest functions come in the form of an R package, `RDAforest_0.0.0.9000.tar.gz`.
 To install it, run this in Rstudio
 ```R
 install.packages("/path/to/downloaded/file/RDAforest_0.0.0.9000.tar.gz")
 library(RDAforest)